Flesch Reading Ease Score: Complete Guide to Readability

 - Grade Level: 5th-7th grade

-- Why: Needs to be instantly understood, persuasive
+- Why: Needs to be instantly understood.
+No friction.

 Technical Documentation